Philippine International Exhibition Center

 The Philippine International Exhibition Center (PIEC) is an under-construction convention center located in Pasay Harbor City, Pasay, Philippines.
-With a gross exhibition area of 269,000 sqm, it is set to become the largest convention center in Southeast Asia.

 Background

 Construction

 The Philippine International Exhibition Center will be constructed at a cost of ₱27 billion pesos and is divided into two phases: Phase 1 (2024–2025) is set to be constructed by EEI Corporation at a cost of ₱15.75 billion which covers the detailed engineering and design, foundation, structural and architectural works, while Phase 2 (2026–2027) is allocated with the remaining budget and will focus on the civil, structural, and architectural works.